Kudostoy0u/Scio.ly/public/codebusters/ciphers/fractionated-morse.md

 ## How Decryption Works (Given the Table)
 1) For each ciphertext letter, look up its triplet from the table.
 2) Concatenate all triplets to reconstruct the full Morse string.
-3) Split Morse at the separator `x` to get per-letter Morse codes.
+3) Split Morse at the separator `x` to get per-letter Morse codes, and identify word boundaries where two consecutive `x` characters occur.
 4) Translate each Morse code to A–Z using the Morse table.
-5) Join letters to recover plaintext.
+5) Join letters to recover plaintext, preserving word boundaries where double `x` was found.

 Because the fractionation table is a bijection over the set of triplets that actually occur, this process is reversible and deterministic for a given quote.